Last updated on March 29th, 2025 at 05:57 am

 – If the tank is integrated into the chassis (e.g., in a telehandler), ensure it remains a closed unit during testing before it becomes part of the structure.
 This prevents issues with testing and mobility later on.

-In many mobile applications, the fluid level of the reservoir is below pump inlet.
+In many mobile applications, the fluid level of the reservoir is below the pump inlet.

-In addition to pump inlet line losses, this fluid level can create negative pressure and due to that pump may cavitate – i.e., form small liquid-free zones such as bubbles or voids.
+In addition to pump inlet line losses, this fluid level can create negative pressure, and due to that, the pump may cavitate – i.e., form small liquid-free zones such as bubbles or voids.

 When voids collapse and implode near a metal surface, they generate cyclical stress due to the repeated implosions.
 Over time, this leads to surface fatigue, which results as a form of wear known as cavitation.